-Acceptable : 1,000m (12-13 mins)Preferred Maximum : 2,000m

-- 3.4.3 Manual for Streets usefully 'The propensity to walk is influenced not only by distance, but also by the quality of the walking experience.
+- 3.4.4 Acceptable walking distances will vary considerably depending on various factors such as fitness and land topography; however, guidelines by the Institution of Highways and Transportation (IHT) state the acceptability of distances in metres to various attractions, are as follows: - Desirable : 500m - Acceptable : 1,000m (12-13 mins) - Preferred Maximum : 2,000m - 3.4.5 Manual for Streets usefully 'The propensity to walk is influenced not only by distance, but also by the quality of the walking experience.
 A 20-minute walk alongside a busy highway can seem endless, yet in a rich and stimulating street, such as in a town centre, it can pass without noticing.
-Residential areas can offer a pleasant walking experience if good quality landscaping, gardens or interesting architecture are present' (MfS, Para 6.3.1).
-This is also re-emphasised in Design Guidance: Active Travel (Wales) Act 2013 (4.6.3).
-This document goes on to describe what is considered to be attractive and comfortable. - 3.4.4 TD 91/05 states in paragraph 2.11 that "cycling is used for accessing a variety of different destinations, including educational facilities, shops and places of work, up to a range of around 5 miles.
-Cycling is also undertaken as a leisure activity, often over much longer distances.
-As well as being a mode of transport in its own right, cycling frequently forms part of a journey in combination with cars and public transport". - 3.4.5 Local Transport Note (LTN) 2/08 Cycle Infrastructure Design details in paragraph 1.5 "Typical cycle trip distances".
+Residential areas can offer a pleasant walking experience if good quality landscaping, gardens or interesting architecture are present' (MfS, Para 6.3.1). - 3.4.6 TD 91/05 states in paragraph 2.11 that "cycling is used for accessing a variety of different destinations, including educational facilities, shops and places of work, up to a range of around 5 miles. - 3.4.7 Cycling is also undertaken as a leisure activity, often over much longer distances.
+As well as being a mode of transport in its own right, cycling frequently forms part of a journey in combination with cars and public transport". - 3.4.8 The Department for Transport Document, LTN 1/04 Policy, Planning and Design for Walking and Cycling states that the mean average journey length by bicycle is 4km. - 3.4.9 Local Transport Note (LTN) 2/08 Cycle Infrastructure Design also details in paragraph 1.5 "Typical cycle trip distances".
 In common with other modes, many utility cycle journeys are less than three miles, although, for commuter journeys, a trip distance of over five miles is not uncommon.
 Novice and occasional leisure cyclists will cycle longer distances where the cycle ride is the primary purpose of their journey.
 A round trip on a way-marked leisure route could easily involve distances of 20 to 30 miles.
-Experienced cyclists will often be prepared to cycle longer distances for whatever journey purpose". - 3.4.6 Design Guidance: Active Travel (Wales) Act 2013 deals with the needs of cyclists at section 4.8 and considers amongst other things Factors Affecting Cycling Effort. - 3.4.7 Design Guidance: Active Travel (Wales) Act 2013, at Section 6 deals with Designing for Walking and Cycling. - 3.4.8 All the above documents have been considered below.
+Experienced cyclists will often be prepared to cycle longer distances for whatever journey purpose". - 3.4.10 The key objectives of national and local policy is minimising the need to travel, reducing the proportion of journeys made by private car by making the use of public transport, making walking and cycling more attractive, influencing the location and layout/links between development to maximise the use and value of existing and planned sustainable transport investment.
+The goal is to make cycling and walking a realistic choice for a range of journeys encouraging access for all age groups and abilities. - 3.4.11 All the above documents have been considered in the following subsections.